Linyxus/cdot-calculus/getting-started.md

 # Getting Started Guide

-This is the Coq proof artifacts of the paper /A case for DOT: Theoretical Foundations for Objects With Pattern Matching and GADT-style Reasoning/.
+This is the Coq proof artifacts of the paper *A case for DOT: Theoretical Foundations for Objects With Pattern Matching and GADT-style Reasoning*.
 It consists of the following parts:

 - The `cdot/` directory contains sources of the mechanization of the cDOT calculus.
   The proof is an extension of [pDOT soundness proof](https://github.com/amaurremi/dot-calculus/tree/master/src/extensions/paths).